ahmedzain3012/Oracle-FNDLOAD-Guide/README.md

 ### How FNDLOAD Works?
 Here’s how it works behind the scenes:

-- **Loader Control File (.lct)**
+- **Configuration File (.lct)**
-Think of this as the blueprint.
-It defines the data structure, relationships, and logic needed for Oracle to understand what to extract or insert.
+  The Loader Control File outlines the structure of the data and the procedures for accessing application metadata.
+It determines how the loading process operates by specifying the following:
+  - The tables to be accessed
+  - The columns that serve as keys
+  - The relationships between entities (parent-child)

 - **Data File (.ldt)**
   This is where the actual setup data resides.
 The .ldt file contains the downloaded configuration or the data you want to upload.
 It is editable, version-controllable, and portable.